shadowpa0327/Palu/README.md

 - [2024.08.01]:🚀 Palu ver.
 1 is released.

 ## TL;DR
-Palu is a KV-Cache compression framework that utilizes low-rank projection to compress the hidden dimensions of KV-Cache, thereby reducing memory movements and decreasing latency.
+Palu is a KV-Cache compression framework that utilizes low-rank projection to compress the hidden dimension of KV-Cache, thereby reducing memory footprint and increasing speed.

 ## Abstract
+Palu is a pioneer KV-Cache compression framework that reduce the hidden dimenssion of KV-Cache via low-rank projection.
+Different from [MLA in DeepSeek-V2](https://arxiv.org/abs/2405.04434) that requires a large-scale training from scratch, Palu works with existing LLMs such as Llama3, Mistral, in a post-training manner.
-This work explores a unique hidden dimension approach called Palu, a novel KV-Cache compression framework that utilizes low-rank projection.
-Palu decomposes the linear layers into low- rank matrices, caches the smaller intermediate states, and reconstructs the full keys and val- ues on the fly.
-To improve accuracy, compres- sion rate, and efficiency, Palu further encom- passes (1) a medium-grained low-rank decom- position scheme, (2) an efficient rank search algorithm, (3) matrix fusion for quantization friendliness enhancements, and (4) co-designed GPU kernels.
+To achieve this, Palu decomposes the linear layers into low-rank matrices, caches the smaller intermediate states, and reconstructs the full keys and values on the fly.
+To improve accuracy, compression rate, and efficiency, Palu further encompasses (1) a medium-grained low-rank decomposition scheme, (2) an efficient rank search algorithm, (3) matrix fusion for quantization friendliness enhancements, and (4) co-designed GPU kernels.

 Our extensive experiments with popular LLMs show that Palu can compress KV-Cache by more than 91.25% while maintaining a significantly better accuracy (up to 1.19 lower perplexity) than state-of-the-art KV-Cache quantization methods at a similar or even higher memory usage.
 For more details, please refer to our [paper](https://arxiv.org/abs/2407.21118).